 - mail with payment, or

-- bring it in and pay by check or bank card (credit/debit), or
+- bring it in and pay by check, credit or debit card, or cash

 All permits require an annual fee.